Michse017/ObesityPredictionProject/README.md

-📄 README.txt

-🧠 Proyecto: Predicción de Obesidad con Machine Learning
+# 🧠 Project: Obesity Prediction with Machine Learning

-Este proyecto tiene como objetivo entrenar un modelo de aprendizaje automático que, a partir de datos personales y de estilo de vida, pueda predecir el nivel de obesidad de una persona.

-El modelo se entrena pero **no se utiliza para hacer predicciones individuales** en esta fase.
-El enfoque está en el **proceso de entrenamiento y evaluación** del modelo.
+This project aims to train a machine learning model that, based on personal and lifestyle data, can predict a person's level of obesity.

+The model is trained but **not used to make individual predictions** at this stage.
+The focus is on the **training and evaluation process** of the model.

 ---

-📁 Estructura del proyecto
+## 📁 Project Structure

 ObesityPredictionProject/
 │
 ├── data/
-│   └── ObesityDataSet.csv         # Dataset original con 2111 registros
+│   └── ObesityDataSet.csv         # Original dataset with 2111 records
 │
 ├── src/
-│   ├── data_preprocessing.py      # Carga y preprocesamiento de los datos
+│   ├── data_preprocessing.py      # Data loading and preprocessing
-│   └── model.py                   # Entrenamiento y evaluación del modelo
+│   └── model.py                   # Model training and evaluation
 │
-├── main.py                        # Script principal que ejecuta todo
-└── README.txt                     # Documentación del proyecto
+├── main.py                        # Main script that runs the entire process └── README.md                      # Project documentation (this file)

 ---

-⚙️ ¿Qué hace el código?

-1. **Carga de datos:** Se cargan 2111 registros desde un archivo CSV.
+## ⚙️ What does the code do?

+1. **Data loading:** Loads 2111 records from a CSV file.
-2. **Preprocesamiento:**
+2. **Preprocessing:**
-   - Se convierten las variables categóricas en variables numéricas.
-   - Se imputan valores faltantes con la media.
-   - Si aún quedan NaN, se reemplazan con ceros.
-3. **División de datos:**
+   - Converts categorical variables into numerical format.
+   - Imputes missing values using the mean.
+   - Any remaining NaNs are filled with zeros.
+3. **Data splitting:**
-   - 70% para entrenamiento (1477 registros)
+   - 70% for training (1477 records)
-   - 25% para prueba/test (528 registros)
+   - 25% for testing (528 records)
-   - 5% para evaluación final (106 registros)
+   - 5% for final evaluation (106 records)
-4. **Entrenamiento:** Se entrena un modelo de regresión lineal con los datos de entrenamiento.
-5. **Evaluación del modelo:**
-   - Se evalúa el modelo en los datos de prueba y de evaluación final.
-   - Se reporta el **Error Cuadrático Medio (MSE)** como métrica.
+4. **Model training:** Trains a linear regression model using the training set.
+5. **Model evaluation:**
+   - Evaluates the model on the test and final evaluation sets.
+   - Reports the **Mean Squared Error (MSE)** as the evaluation metric.

 ---

-📊 Resultados de ejemplo
+## 📊 Sample Results

-Total de filas en el dataset original: 2111
+Original dataset row count: 2111
-Aún existen valores NaN después de imputar con la media.
-Se completan con 0.
-Total de filas después del preprocesamiento: 2111
-Número de datos para entrenamiento: 1477
-Número de datos para prueba (test): 528
-Número de datos para evaluación final: 106
-Modelo entrenado exitosamente.
-Evaluación en conjunto de prueba:
+Some NaN values remained after imputing with the mean.
+They were filled with 0.
+Row count after preprocessing: 2111
+Training set size: 1477
+Test set size: 528
+Final evaluation set size: 106
+Model trained successfully.

+Test set evaluation:
+Model evaluation:
-Error Cuadrático Medio (MSE): 0.2023
+Mean Squared Error (MSE): 0.2023

-Evaluación en conjunto de evaluación final:
+Final evaluation set:
+Model evaluation:
-Error Cuadrático Medio (MSE): 0.1976
+Mean Squared Error (MSE): 0.1976

 ---

-✅ ¿Cómo saber que el modelo se está entrenando?

-- Si aparece el mensaje `Modelo entrenado exitosamente`, significa que el modelo fue alimentado con los datos de entrenamiento y completó el proceso sin errores.
-- Los valores del MSE indican que el modelo fue capaz de ajustar una función a los datos y luego evaluarse con otros subconjuntos.
+## 🛠️ Libraries Used

+- pandas
+- numpy
+- scikit-learn

+---

+## ✅ Project Status

+✔️ Model training and evaluation working
+❌ Does not make individual predictions yet

+---

+## 📌 Notes

+This project was developed as part of a university workshop on Artificial Intelligence.
+The main objective is to demonstrate the process of training and evaluating a predictive model using real-world data.